Prooffreader/pytabby/README.rst

   dependent, so it will have to be cumulative on travis and appveyor)
 * incorporate ansimarkup (https://pypi.org/project/ansimarkup/) -- is it
   cross compatible?
 Will it work with cmder.exe on windows?
 So the app could have really cool colored tabs!!!
+Would colorama work?
+* Add MacOS CI (Circle?)

 .. inclusion-marker-stop-wishlist